-Every spring, Californians have the opportunity to witness one of nature’s most spectacular displays of color and life: a super bloom.
+Every spring, Californians have the opportunity to witness one of nature’s most spectacular displays of color and life: a superbloom.
 In past years millions of wildflowers have sprung up along the West Coast from Death Valley to Big Sur and beyond—sometimes in such quantities that they’re visible from space.
+But will we get to experience one this year?

 Table Of Contents

-A super bloom or “super bloom” is a rare botanical occurrence where an unusually high proportion of flowers sprout all at once from dormant seeds within the earth.
+A “superbloom” is a rare botanical occurrence where an unusually high proportion of flowers sprout all at once from dormant seeds within the earth.
 It only happens when the conditions are just right.
 In other words, it requires a high seed bank, just the perfect amount of rain, a dry stretch after that to warm the soil just enough, cloud coverage at night for insulation, and no damaging winds or other harsh encounters with the elements.

 - Central Coast: Mid-March to mid-April.